 The UE may also, for example, contain an independent positioning function (e.g., GPS) and thus be able to report its position, independent of the NG-RAN transmissions.
 The UE with an independent positioning function may also make use of assistance information obtained from the network.

+The UE may use AI/ML models to infer the UE location using measurements of downlink signals from NG-RAN.

 NEXT CHANGE